From around this time each year, my inbox starts hoppin’ with questions about ‘The Dublin Christmas Market’.

-Here’s a handful of other Christmas markets in Dublin (and fairs) that are taking place this month:
+Here’s a handful of other Christmas markets in Dublin (and fairs) that are hopefully going to take place in 2020:

 The Stephen’s Green Christmas market

-The Stephen’s Green Christmas Market kicks-off on Sunday, November 24th, and will run for 5 weeks in The Well on St Stephens Green.
+The Stephen’s Green Christmas Market kicked off on Sunday, November 24th, last year and ran for 5 weeks in The Well on St Stephens Green.

-The market featured 50+ traders, with tasty bites and brews from the Dublin Pizza Company, mulled wine, coffee and Christmas treats.
+The market featured 50+ traders, with tasty bites and brews from the Dublin Pizza Company along with mulled wine, coffee and Christmas treats.

 The Terenure Christmas market

-The market it Terenure enters its 20th year in 2020, making it one of Dublin’s longest running Christmas markets.
+The market in Terenure enters its 20th year in 2020, making it one of the longest-running Christmas markets in Dublin.

-The Terenure Christmas Tree (and 6th Bumper Craft) Market takes place on Saturday 30th November, in the Car Park on Terenure Road North.
+The Terenure Christmas Tree (and 6th Bumper Craft) Market takes place on the last Saturday of November, in the Car Park on Terenure Road North.

-Expect Santa (he’s arriving at 4), a giant Polar Bear, mulled wine and non-alcoholic drinks, and 45+ stalls with hot food and crafts.
+Expect Santa, a giant Polar Bear, mulled wine and non-alcoholic drinks, and 45+ stalls with hot food and crafts.

 Spending Christmas in Dublin?
-Here’s 8 festive things to do!
+Here are 8 festive things to do!

-OK, there are only a few markets above, so I’ve whacked in some other festive things to do at Christmas in Dublin.
+OK, there are only a few markets above, so I’ve whacked in some other festive things to do at Christmas in Dublin this year.

 I’ll add more to the list below when pantos, carols, and other events are announced closer to November (find loads more things to do in the city in our guide on what to do in Dublin).

-Fancy watching the Santa Clause, ELF, Home Alone or Love Actually on a big ass screen from the comfort (hopefully!) of your car?
+Fancy watching the Santa Clause, ELF, Home Alone or Love Actually on a big aul screen from the comfort of your car?